Brain Injury and Problems

 - Helping with walking and transferring

 Traumatic brain injury patients may also need to alter their home to accommodate a wheelchair and other adaptive devices.
+For legal help contact a brain injury lawyer in Florida.

 Changes to Your Emotional and Cognitive Health After a TBI